William J. Randall: Early life and early career

 Randall was born in Independence, Missouri.
 He attended the University of Missouri and later the Kansas City School of Law, from which he earned his Juris Doctor.
 Randall served as a private attorney for seven years until being drafted into the United States Army in 1943.
 He served in the Philippines during World War II, and he eventually reached the rank of sergeant.

 Political career

 After returning home for the war, Randall was elected as a Jackson County, Missouri judge in 1946 and served until 1959.
-Following the death of Congressman George H. Christopher, Randall won election to the House.
+Following the death of Congressman George H. Christopher, Randall was elected to Congress in the 1959 special election to succeed him.
 Randall voted in favor of the Civil Rights Acts of 1960 and 1964, and the Voting Rights Act of 1965, but voted against the Civil Rights Act of 1968.

 Randall was considered a close ally of Harry Truman.
 He served on the Armed Services Committee and the Committee on Government Operations.
 In 1975, he became the first chair of the House Select Committee on Aging.
 In 1977, Randall retired from the House to resume the practice of law.